 - Lord N., Spencer J., Bellotti E., Benson K., A Script Analysis of the Distribution of Counterfeit Alcohol Across Two European Jurisdictions, Trends in Organized Crime, forthcoming.

-The project aims to analyze the scientific collaborations to PRIN projects in Italian Academia from 2001 to 2010.
-We focus on the factors that increment the chances of getting funded, the interdisciplinarity of research project and the gender differences in the structural position of collaborations.
+The project aims to analyse the scientific collaborations to PRIN projects in Italian Academia from 2001 to 2010.
+We focus on the factors that increment the chances of getting funded, the interdisciplinarity of a research project and the gender differences in the structural position of collaborations.

 - Bellotti E., Kronegger L., Guadalupi L., 2016, The evolution of research collaboration within and across disciplines in Italian Academia.
 Scientometrics, 109, 2, pp. 783–811.